naturalis/mycorrhiza/data/2016-09-27/README.md

-The subdirectories below this directory contain different rootings of the same tree, and the same comparative analyses on the same data are to be performed for each.
-The code names correspond with the following rootings:
+The subdirectories below this directory contain different rootings of the same tree.
+The same comparative analyses on the same data are to be performed for each rooting.
+The directory names correspond with the following rootings:

 - `Abasal2` = (Anthocerotophyta, (rest)): Hornworts basal.
 - `Mbasal2` = (Marchantiophyta, (rest)): Liverworts basal.
 - `Tbasal` = (Tracheophyta, (rest)): Vascular plants basal; mosses, hornworts and liverworts in a monophyletic group.
 - `ATxMB2` = ((Anthocerotophyta,Tracheophyta),(Marchantiophyta,Bryophyta))

-These four different rootings or rearrangements at the base if the tree that reflect different opinions about how land plants are supposed to be rooted.
+These four different topologies are rearrangements at the base of the tree that reflect different opinions about how land plants are supposed to be rooted.
 However, the consensus among plant systematists is that `Mbasal2` is the best supported rooting.